 Be reminded that delays at the airport may be longer as a result of social distancing, taking precautions, etc.

-Traveling to your location can be exhausting especially when you're pregnant.
-Airport travel, layovers, unexpected delays can happen.
+Traveling to your location can be exhausting especially when you’re pregnant.
+Airport travel, layovers, and unexpected delays can happen.

 Plan for a day of limited activity to get rest before doing anything more active eg. sightseeing, road trips, etc.